loftwah/downscope/src/pages/chapter-five.md

 > Hours: 2PM-10PM
 > Notes: PERSONAL COLLECTION ONLY.
 BRING THIS RECEIPT.

 The reference number sent a cold spike of recognition through Emma's body.
-BTC—Bitcoin.
+BTC: Bitcoin.
 Followed by characters from the transaction hash that had haunted her for weeks, the one representing the 2.713 BTC she'd sent during her blackout rage.
 This wasn't some random delivery notification.
 This was connected to that night, to the transaction, to the dark forums she'd visited in her drunken state.
+What desperate, forgotten impulse was _this_?
+It felt like an echo from a different life, one filled with blurry club nights, reckless decisions, and substances she thought she'd left far behind.

 Her first instinct was to burn the paper, to pretend she'd never received it.
 But a sick curiosity mingled with dread kept her staring at the address.
-Garrison Street was in a transitional neighborhood—not overtly dangerous, but certainly not the kind of area that housed legitimate businesses catering to her usual demographic.
+Garrison Street was in a transitional neighborhood, not overtly dangerous, but certainly not the kind of area that housed legitimate businesses catering to her usual demographic.
 "Sunrise Imports" sounded like a transparent front operation, the kind of place with permanently papered windows and irregular hours.

 Emma's hands trembled as she set the note on her kitchen counter, continuing her morning routine through sheer force of habit.
 Her mind raced with possibilities, each more terrifying than the last.
 Was this confirmation that she'd ordered a hit on Victor?
 Was someone expecting her to retrieve proof, or payment, or God knew what else?
-Or was it something simpler but still horrifying—blackmail material, perhaps, from someone who had traced the Bitcoin transaction and connected it to her?
+Or was it something simpler but still horrifying, like blackmail material from someone who had traced the Bitcoin transaction and connected it to her?
+Or had she, in that vodka fueled haze, tried to recapture some wild escape from her past?

 She should ignore it.
 Destroy the note.
 Pretend it never happened.
 That would be the sensible course of action.

 Instead, she found herself entering the address into her maps app during a break between morning meetings, calculating the travel time from her apartment, studying the street view.
-Sunrise Imports appeared to be exactly what she'd expected—a nondescript storefront with tinted windows, sandwiched between a check-cashing place and a discount electronics repair shop.
+Sunrise Imports appeared to be exactly what she'd expected: a nondescript storefront with tinted windows, sandwiched between a check cashing place and a discount electronics repair shop.
 There was no website, no reviews, no digital footprint at all.

 The day crawled by, Emma's attention fractured between her work responsibilities and the increasingly insistent pull of the mysterious receipt.
 The reference to her Bitcoin transaction was too specific to be coincidence.
-Someone knew what she'd done—or what she'd tried to do—and expected her to appear at this location.
+Someone knew what she'd done, or what she'd tried to do, and expected her to appear at this location.
 The rational voice in her head screamed that this was dangerous, potentially illegal, absolutely something to avoid.

-But a darker compulsion drove her decision-making.
-If this was connected to Victor's death, she *needed* to know.
+But a darker compulsion drove her decision making.
+If this was connected to Victor's death, she _needed_ to know.
 The unbearable weight of not knowing, of living with the possibility that she might have blood on her hands, had become a torture worse than any potential danger.
-At least certainty, however horrifying, would end the psychological torment of ambiguity.
+Certainty, however horrifying, would end the psychological torment of ambiguity.
+Even if it confirmed a lesser, but still destructive, act from her past catching up to her.

 At 6:30 PM, after a day of mechanical productivity that belied her internal chaos, Emma found herself standing across the street from Sunrise Imports, the receipt clutched in her hand.
-The establishment looked even less reputable in person than it had in street view—metal security grates covered the windows, though lights were visible inside, and a small sign with limited hours matched those on her receipt.
+The establishment looked even less reputable in person than it had in street view.
+Metal security grates covered the windows, though lights were visible inside, and a small sign with limited hours matched those on her receipt.
 A few people entered and exited as she watched, most looking like locals from the neighborhood, carrying small packages or bags.

 Her heart hammered against her ribs as she finally forced herself to cross the street.
 This was madness.
-She was potentially walking into a criminal enterprise, alone, with no one knowing her whereabouts, carrying evidence of a Bitcoin transaction potentially linked to a man's death.
+She was potentially walking into a criminal enterprise, alone, with no one knowing her whereabouts, carrying evidence of a Bitcoin transaction possibly linked to a man's death, or perhaps linked to a desperate, drunken attempt to recapture the oblivion of her party days.
 Yet she couldn't stop herself.
 The need to know had become overwhelming, driving her forward despite her terror.

-The door opened with a electronic chime that seemed jarringly ordinary.
+The door opened with an electronic chime that seemed jarringly ordinary.
 Inside, Sunrise Imports presented itself as a cramped but not entirely suspicious neighborhood shipping and receiving center.
-A counter ran along one wall, behind which a bored-looking young man with elaborate tattoos scrolled on his phone.
+A counter ran along one wall, behind which a bored looking young man with elaborate tattoos scrolled on his phone.
 Various shipping supplies lined the opposite wall, and a few plastic chairs provided a waiting area.
-Two other customers were present—an elderly woman collecting a package, and a teenager dropping off what appeared to be a return shipment.
+Two other customers were present: an elderly woman collecting a package, and a teenager dropping off what appeared to be a return shipment.

 Emma approached the counter hesitantly, her knuckles white around the receipt.
 The normalcy of the scene was somehow more terrifying than if she'd walked into an obvious criminal front.
 The mundane veneer made everything more surreal, more disorienting.